IsaacShelton/ShapesRealTimeConcept/README.md

 Runs on Windows and Mac without any modifications

 ### Game Assets
-Assets were drawn by me and licensed under CC0
+Assets were drawn by me and licensed under CC0 (minus background texture which I did not make, but is also CC0)

 ### How to compile
 Make sure your compiler supports version `2.5`